alan-turing-institute/AutSPACEs/README.md

 To get the current website to run on your local device please follow [these steps](/dev_readme.md).

+**N.B.** *The most advanced version of the website is currently in the branch 'new-html' and is in a PR awaiting merging.
+To avoid merge errors, it is advised that you clone this fork and make code-based PRs to the 'new-html' branch.
+This is to allow you to see and work withthe most up-to-date cod and to avoid merge errors when 'new-html' is merged into the main branch.*

 ## Documentation

 Full documentation is available here: [`docs/`](docs).